Underneath It All

 "Underneath It All" is a song by American rock band No Doubt, released in July 2002 as the third single from their fourth studio album, Rock Steady (2001).
 Written by the band's lead singer Gwen Stefani and David Stewart, the song features a reggae production from Sly and Robbie and guest vocals from Lady Saw.
-The song received mixed reviews from contemporary music critics and became No Doubt's highest-charting US single, but it was less successful elsewhere.
+The song received mixed reviews from contemporary music critics and became No Doubt's highest-charting US single, as well as entering the top 10 in Canada and New Zealand.
 It won a Grammy Award for Best Pop Performance by a Duo or Group with Vocal at the 46th Grammy Awards.

 Background and writing

 During a visit to her then-boyfriend Gavin Rossdale in London, Gwen Stefani and David Stewart used backward string samples to write the song in only ten minutes.
 Guitarist Tom Dumont commented that Stewart's experience helped them keep the song simple because he "would have way overthought those chord changes."
 When the band was working on the album Rock Steady in Jamaica, producers Sly and Robbie called Lady Saw to have her contribute a guest toast.
 After listening to the song, Lady Saw wrote and recorded her part on the spot.